How to Fix P0128: Thermostat Replacement Cost and Steps

 When does P0128 typically appear?

 This code has a strong seasonal pattern.
-It's one of the most commonly set codes between October and February because cold ambient temperatures amplify the effects of a marginally failing thermostat.
+It's one of the most commonly set codes between October and February because cold ambient temperatures amplify the effects of a marginally failing thermostat - making a pre-winter check part of any sensible seasonal car maintenance routine.
 A thermostat that's 90% functional might never trigger P0128 in July when the ambient air is 30 degrees.
 But in December at minus 5 degrees, that same thermostat can't close well enough to warm the engine within the ECU's expected timeframe.

 Frequently Asked Questions